 Goods and Services Tax

-The GST applies to most goods and services, including some real estate transactions and all hotel and tourism charges.
-Exceptions are certain food items, including rice, flour, bread, fresh fruits and vegetables, chicken, and fish.
-Also, electricity useage of less than BZD200 a month won't incur the GST.
+GST applies to most goods and services, including some real estate transactions and all hotel and tourism charges.
+Exceptions are certain staple foods including rice, flour, bread, fresh fruit and vegetables, chicken, and fish.
+Also, GST is not levied on electricity usage of less than BZ$200 a month.

 The following goods and services are exempt from the GST regime:

 - Supply of electricity;

 - Supply of water and sewerage services (but not bottled water);

 - Provision of financial services by institutions not licensed under the Banks and Financial Institutions Act which are closely related to financial intermediation, market intermediation, risk pooling, and credit purchase services, including services performed by credit unions, cooperative societies, building societies, mortgage finance institutions and moneylenders;